bk138/droidVNC-NG/README.md

 the permission to access the screen contents has to be given on each start and is not saved.
 You can, however, work around this by installing [adb](https://developer.android.com/studio/command-line/adb) (or simply Android Studio) on a PC, connecting the device running droidVNC-NG to that PC and running `adb shell cmd appops set net.christianbeier.droidvnc_ng PROJECT_MEDIA allow` once.
+Alternatively, if using the intent interface, you can also start with `net.christianbeier.droidvnc_ng.EXTRA_FALLBACK_SCREEN_CAPTURE` set to true.

 * You can also use adb to manually give input permission prior to app start via `adb shell settings put secure enabled_accessibility_services net.christianbeier.droidvnc_ng/.InputService:$(adb shell settings get secure enabled_accessibility_services)`.